natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-06-unintentional-easter-quotation-of-the-day.md

 ---

 If you want a happy ending, that depends, of course, on where you stop your story.
---last line of Orson Welles' unproduced screenplay _The Big Brass Ring_ Originally published at [culture-making.com](http://www.culture-making.com)
+--last line of Orson Welles' unproduced screenplay _The Big Brass Ring_